Breast Cancer: A Comprehensive Guide to Alternative Treatment Options

 - Invasive Ductal Carcinoma (IDC): The most prevalent form of breast cancer, IDC begins in the milk ducts and can spread to surrounding breast tissue.

-- Invasive Lobular Carcinoma (ILC): This type starts in the breast lobules and has the potential to metastasize to other parts of the body.
+- Invasive Lobular Carcinoma (ILC): This type starts in the breast lobules (milk-producing glands)

 - Triple-negative Breast Cancer: A challenging type of breast cancer that does not have estrogen, progesterone, or HER2 receptors, making it more difficult to treat.